Lauren Gardner, LCMHC, Ph.D.

-Slow therapy is often called “intermittent long-term psychodynamic psychotherapy” is the term for this form of therapy.
+“Intermittent long-term psychodynamic psychotherapy” is the term for this form of therapy.
 This does not mean that people stay in therapy for decades, but that they stay long enough to feel that their therapist is able to know them quite well.
 Studies, including the ones cited above, have shown that this type of therapy has many advantages over CBT and solution-focused approaches.

 As an example, consider fast food.
-You can eat a hamburger and fries and feel full immediately, as compared cooking a healthy meal at home.
+You can eat a hamburger and fries and feel full immediately, as compared to cooking a healthy meal at home.
 You may lose your hunger more quickly with the burger and fries, but over the long term, your health is not improved.
 Therapy with me is like that home-cooked meal.
 In time, many people learn to care for themselves and provide that soul nourishment on their own initiative.